 When you can find “standard award” availability at top-notch properties like the Conrad Bora Bora Nui, for example, that's the time to put them to use.

 The words Bora Bora and cheap simply don't go together, but instead of shelling out $1,000 (or more) per night, you could instead book an award night for 130,000 points.
-With the current transfer bonus, you'd need as few as 50,000 Amex points for a free night here
+With the current transfer bonus, you'd need as few as 52,000 Amex points for a free night here.

 If high-end boutique hotels are your jam, Hilton's partnership with SLH is just the thing.
 This has been a massive win for travelers with Hilton Honors points, as it opens the door to book some truly impressive properties around the globe, getting you some serious bang for your buck.

 Take the little slice of Caribbean heaven known as the Hermitage Bay Resort in Antigua, for example.
-After a devaluation late last year, this property goes for a whopping 190,000 Hilton Honors points per night.
+After a series of devaluations, this property now goes for a whopping 230,000 Hilton Honors points per night.
 At first glance, that might not seem like a great deal.
 But considering that this all-inclusive, adults-only resort in the Caribbean ordinarily costs $3,000 (or more) per night, you can quickly see just how valuable Hilton points can be.

-With this transfer bonus, you'd need to transfer as few as 74,000 Amex points to book a free night (depending on the bonus you're targeted for).
+With this transfer bonus, you'd need to transfer as few as 92,000 Amex points to book a free night.

 Admittedly, that's a ton of points, but it's also a pretty solid bang for your buck … err, points.
 And if you've got a free night award from one of the Hilton Honors American Express credit cards, you could even tack that on for an additional night in paradise.

-And then there's my personal favorite Hilton redemption: Calala Island (another victim of Hilton's recent devaluations).
+And then there's my personal favorite Hilton redemption: Calala Island (another victim of Hilton's most-recent devaluations).

 Located off the coast of Nicaragua, Calala is a near-private island with just a half-dozen villas, all right on the beach.
 You can fish, snorkel, paddle board, island hop, and even do private rum tastings to your heart's content – and it's all included.

-Standard nights here now cost 200,000 Hilton points – a bargain compared to the $4,000-a-night cash price – but finding availability to book can be tough … unless you're a Thrifty Traveler Premium member, that is.
-Just earlier this year, we sent an alert, tipping members off to some of the best availability we've ever seen to book a free night here.
+Standard nights here now cost 240,000 Hilton points – a bargain compared to the $4,000-a-night cash price – but finding availability to book can be tough … unless you're a Thrifty Traveler Premium member, that is.
+Earlier this year, we sent an alert, tipping members off to some of the best availability we've ever seen to book a free night here.

 This isn't something I've booked for myself (yet) – but it's been on my short-list.
 This big transfer bonus might be just the push I need.